fitnr/censusgeocode/README.md

 Census Geocode
 --------------

-Python 2 and 3 wrapper for the US Census [Geocoder API](http://geocoding.geo.census.gov/geocoder/).
+Census Geocode is a Python wrapper for the US Census [Geocoder API](http://geocoding.geo.census.gov/geocoder/), compatible with both Python 2 and 3.
 It comes packaged with a simple command line tool for geocoding an address to a longitude and latitude.

-Census Geocode is very lightweight - it has no prerequisites in Python 3, and relies only on [requests](http://docs.python-requests.org/en/latest/) in Python 2.
+Census Geocode is very lightweight, and relies only on [requests](http://docs.python-requests.org/en/latest/).

 Basic example: